 The project has seen some changes since its initial inception as a platform to promote the photographic projects of its original founding members in late 2012 .
 As is often the case with labours of love, life took a few unexpected turns and the original concept was rolled up just a year and a half later.

 Not all was lost, as good ideas often stay unrealized for long and the Snapshot platform was reimagined and relaunched in early 2015; the first issue being aptly titled, “ReDefinition”.

 The relaunched Snapshot Galleria is now framed as a quarterly online zine featuring the film photography of its four founding photographers and also includes work from, and interviews with film photographers across from across the globe.

 The lives and experiences of the founding members continue to influence the theme and tempo of the project and content is squarely aimed at exploring and discussing the urban environment both in and beyond LA.

 You may have come across a few of the photographers featured by Snapshot in the past; Edward Conde, George Buchholz and Allison Casey, to name but a few.
 It’s well worth your time checking these and the other Snapshot interviews out (after finishing reading our own, of course…shameless plug, sorry)

 As Erwin says:

-It’s making it harder to work in DTLA but also making harder to watch all theses places disappear.
-This is a city in the midst of a facelift and old familiar locations everyday spots are not longer there.
-I’ve known some of these locations places since I was child and I’m trying to capture them before they are all gone.
+It’s making it harder to work in DTLA but also making harder to watch all these places disappear.
+This is a city in the midst of a facelift and old familiar locations everyday spots are no longer there.
+I’ve known some of these locations places since I was a child and I’m trying to capture them before they are all gone.”

 There’s no doubt that urban environments worldwide are undergoing massive change; from the creation of new urban centres in Africa and the Far East, to the extensive redevelopment of long-established urban centres in Europe and the US, Los Angeles is no exception.